-''' api: REQUIRED Set the URL for the Contrast UI. url:https://mycontrast.mycompany.com:8080/Contrast/ REQUIRED Set the API key needed to communicate with the Contrast UI. api_key:A2xxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
-It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
-It is used to calculate the Authorization header. java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
-This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
-When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise.
-Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 server '''
+'''

+api:

+REQUIRED

+Set the URL for the Contrast UI.

+url:https://mycontrast.mycompany.com:8080/Contrast/

+REOUIRED

+Set the API key needed to communicate with the Contrast UI.

+api_key:A2xxxxxxxxxxxxxxxxxxxxxxxXG9N

+REQUIRED

+Set the service key needed to communicate with the Contrast

+UI.
+It is used to calculate the Authorization header.

+service_key:service_key:88xxxxxxxxxxxx5Z

+REOUIRED

+Set the user name used to communicate with the Contrast

+UI.
+It is used to calculate the Authorization header.

+======

+Use the properties in this section to set

+metadata for the server hosting this agent.

+-----

+======

+server:

+Override the reported server environment.

+environment: development

+'''